People Policies

 Calling in sick/better

-If you’re feeling unwell, inform the team immediately through the group app, including an estimate of when you might return.
+If you’re feeling unwell, inform the team immediately through the group app before 9:00 in the morning, including an estimate of when you might return.
 Keep the team updated if your recovery takes longer than expected.
 Stay home until you are fully recovered and ready to return to work.
 Notify the team through the group app when you are back and ready to resume work.

 Work-from-home policy